Small Claims Courts

-If you intend instituting a claim in the small claims courts, ensure that the opposing party is able to compensate you should the judgment be in your favour.
+If you intend instituting a claim in the small claims courts, ensure that the opposing party can compensate you should the judgment be in your favour.
 It is pointless to institute a claim against another person who is unemployed and who possesses no property.

 What matters are excluded from the jurisdiction of the Small Claims Court: